yakeenkapali/Java/ExamQuestions/2013Spring/README.md

 When C/C++ is compiled, it is compiled into platform specific machine.
 But when java is compiled, it is compiled into platform-independent byte code.
 This byte code is distributed over the web and interpreted by the Virtual Machine (JVM) on whichever platform it is being run on.

 Java is considered to be more dynamic than C or C++ since it is designed to adapt to an evolving environment.
 Java programs can carry an extensive amount of run-time information that can be used to verify and resolve accesses to objects at run-time.

+## 1(b).
+What do you mean by interface?
+How do you implement interface in java.
+Explain with example.

+Interface is a mechanism to achieve an abstraction.
+There can only be abstract class in interface, not method body.
+It is used to achieve multiple inheritance.

+> How do you implement interface in java.
+Explain with example.

+Interface is declared by using the interface keyword.
+It provides total abstraction which means all the method in an interface are declared with empty body and all the fiels are public, static, final by default.
+A class that implements an Interface must implement all the methods declared in the interface.

+## 2(a).
+Explain with examples.
+## -(i) Access Protection Mechanism
+## -(ii) Iner Classes